-If the amount of times we switch between websites and apps throughout the day says anything, it’s that our lives have become increasingly filled with tiny decisions.
+If the number of times we switch between websites and apps throughout the day says anything, it’s that our lives have become increasingly filled with tiny decisions.

 That busyness has a price.
 The more choices we’re faced with, the more likely we are to fall victim to decision fatigue.
 To make good choices we need to listen to our thoughts, recognize when our energy has dropped, and react accordingly.

 A little understanding of how willpower affects our ability to make choices can go a long way in making sure we’re doing the right work, not just whatever is easiest at that time.